5 money exchange scams to avoid on your holiday

 When you exchange S$ for US$ for example, you are buying US$.
 As such, look for their selling price under the “we sell” column on the money changer’s board.

 TIP: Work out the amount you expect to get using your phone’s calculator.
 If you haven’t checked the money, always be sure to keep the receipt.

 If this is too troublesome, consider handling money digitally.
 You dodge the currency exchange scams, and avoid being a target for robbery.

 The safest ways to exchange money are through your bank.
 Just remember to activate your card for overseas purchases!
-Furthermore, if you have a debit card that is linked to a foreign currency wallet such as the DBS Multi-Currency Account (MCA), you may even be able purchase items with no foreign exchange fees.
+Furthermore, if you have a debit card that is linked to a foreign currency wallet such as the My Account, you may even be able purchase items with no foreign exchange fees.